 Hyperbaric Oxygen Therapy FAQs

 Hyperbaric Oxygen Therapy (HBOT) is a mode of treatment that involves delivering high doses of oxygen to the body.
-It is done by breathing 100 percent oxygen through special head gear while inside a pressurized air treatment room.
+It is done by breathing 100 percent oxygen through special head gear while inside a pressurized air treatment chamber.
 HBOT is a pain-free, non-invasive treatment that has been proven to heal ailments and wounds that have been resistant to standard therapy.

 The pressure in the treatment room causes the oxygen you breathe to be dissolved in your blood, much like pressure causes carbon dioxide to be dissolved in soda pop.
 This extra oxygen is used by the body in many ways, such as reducing swelling, controlling infection and stimulating the growth of new blood vessels.
 It allows for conditions such as non-healing wounds to heal when they otherwise would not.